nymtech/nym/contracts/mixnet/v2-changes.md

 While not as major as the above changes, the other notable changes include:
 - introduction of `PendingEpochEvent` and `PendingIntervalEvent`.
 It means that whenever a relevant request is received, it's only going to get executed once the current epoch (or interval) finishes.
 This might include, for example, mixnode unbonding or changing mixnode cost parameters.
 - rewarding parameters, such as the size of the reward pool are only updated at the end of the current **interval**.
 They should not get modified between epochs.
+- node uptime/performance can now be a decimal value as opposed to integer between 0-100
+- node operators can now set their operating costs
+- profit margin can now be a decimal value as opposed to integer between 0-100
+- ...

 ## Instantiation